Honor Code

 Plagiarism is the representation of someone else’s words, ideas or data as one’s own work.
 All work for credit that includes the words, ideas or data of others must acknowledge the source of that information through complete, accurate and specific references and, if verbatim statements are included, quotation marks.
 By placing his or her name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
 Students will avoid charges of plagiarism by acknowledging indebtedness:

-• Whenever they quote another person’s actual words;
+• Whenever they quote another person’s actual words

 • Whenever they borrow facts, statistics or other illustrative materials, unless the information is common knowledge

-• Knowingly aids another student in plagiarizing an assignment or allows another student or students to complete all or part of his or her course work and/or examination.
+3. Knowingly aiding another student in plagiarizing an assignment or allowing other student[s] to complete all or part of his or her course work and/or exam

 Bribery